ethereumjs/ultralight/packages/ui/README.md

       - *see Trin README.md*

   - Start the **tRpc Ultralight server**:
-    - *from ultralight/packages/CLI/:*
+    - *from ultralight/packages/UI/:*
       - run `npm run server:dev`
-    - Currently configured to also start Ultralight instance on udp PORT 8656
     - At time of writing, this server is prone to crashing if an error occurs in the client, and will need to be restarted manually.

 - Start the UI server:
   - *from ultralight/packages/ui/*
     - run `npm run dev`
   - serves the app on http://localhost:3000
-  - default app configuration also starts websocket server on http://ws.localhost:3001
+  - starts websocket server on http://ws.localhost:3001

 - Open Browser to http://localhost:3000
   - WS Client tab interacts with websocket client
+    - Start client with Start Button
+    - Then connect to bootnodes, or manually ping a peer and view the routing table
     - By default all available event subscriptions are enabled.
   - HTTP Client tab interacts with http client
     - Manually change IP/PORT in Browser to connect to different clients

-Clients under both tabs will automatically ping a hardcoded set of Bootnodes and begin to populate their routing tables when the App starts.
-There is often an initial latency period before the updated routing table appears in the UI.
-Logging in the browser console will also provide some feedback on the status of the client.
+  - TESTS tab
+    - not yet implemented

 ## App Features